st-h/ember-content-editable/README.md

 ## Acknowledements

-[AddJAm](https://github.com/AddJAm) has done a great job writing and maintaining this addon for a long time.
+[AddJAm](https://github.com/AddJAm) has done a great job writing and maintaining this addon for a long time in the past.
 Thanks guys.

 ## Contributions